gwenwindflower/.charmschool/README.md

 ### Homebrew

 Homebrew is a package manager originally for MacOS, but now also for Linux.
 It lets you install system wide packages and tools easily and robustly.
 Think things like a CLI tool for listening to Spotify that aren't scoped to a specific project.
-Or compilers like golang's `go`.
+Or entire services like PostgreSQL.
 Or system utilities like `htop` and `neofetch`.
 It even, through its `cask` functionality lets you install GUI apps like `raycast`.
 It's a great way to version control, manage, and keep up to date a lot of the 'global' tools you use in your workflow.
 So it's super useful for a lot of things, but one of its benefits is also that it makes setting up a fresh computer a breeze.
-You can just run `brew bundle` and it will install everything you need from a `Brewfile` that you can keep in your dotfiles repo.

-You'll see two Brewfiles in this repo.
-One for a 'fresh-mac' and one for a 'dev-container'. `Brewfile-fresh-mac` contains everything I want and use on my computer.
-I use it to keep my machines consistent and up-to-date. `Brewfile-dev-container` is for things like GitHub Codespaces or Gitpod, where I just want some key terminal-based tools that I rely on like [difftastic](https://github.com/Wilfred/difftastic).
+The individual `brew install`s are managed via `rotz`.
+It enables a pattern through its `defaults.yaml` files, that can define a default install command for an entire directory's subdirectories, that can be overridden by individual subdirectories.
+It uses the name of any directory that has a `dot.yaml` file in it to fill a templated command in the `defaults.yaml` file.
+In this case dynamically creating a `brew install` command for each directory in the `tools` and `apps` directories.
+This is a really cool feature of `rotz` that makes it super easy to manage a lot of similar installs in a very clean and DRY way, while allowing customization where needed.

 ### zsh config files